 Per-Occurrence vs. Aggregate Limits

-Per-occurrence limits cap payouts for single incidents, while aggregate limits cap total payouts over the policy period.
-Know both types to avoid coverage gaps.
+Per-occurrence limits cap payouts for single incidents.
+Aggregate limits cap total payouts over your policy period.
+Understand both to avoid coverage gaps.

 Per-Claim Limit

-The per-claim limit is the maximum amount your insurer will pay for a single covered incident.
-This differs from aggregate limits, which cap the total amount payable over the policy term.
+The per-claim limit is the maximum your insurer pays for a single covered incident.
+This differs from aggregate limits, which cap total payouts over your policy term.

 Peril

-A peril is the specific cause of a loss, like theft or fire.
-Insurance policies may cover all perils except those excluded (comprehensive coverage) or only those listed as named perils.
-Understanding the difference clarifies what events your policy covers.
+A peril is what causes a loss, like theft or fire.
+Insurance policies cover all perils except excluded ones (comprehensive coverage) or only listed perils (named peril coverage).
+Knowing the difference shows you what your policy covers.

 Personal Injury Protection (PIP)